 - Industries That Employ the Most Truck Drivers

-- How to Make More Money By Starting Your Own Trucking Company
+- How Much Can You Make Starting Your Own Trucking Company?

 - Financing Options for Trucking Owner-Operators

 The U.S. Bureau of Labor Statistics (the BLS) reports that the average annual wage for tractor-trailer truck drivers was $45,570 as of May 2018, the most recent data available.
 That’s up from $43,590 two years earlier.
 Since 2006, when the average annual wage was $36,320, the average annual salary for truck drivers has risen 20 percent.

 The amount you’ll actually make as a trucker depends on many things, including location, years of experience and whether or not you’re CDL trained.
 The graph below shows the distribution of median truck driver wages, which varies.
 But there are additional factors at play.

 Natural economic cycles, including inflation, have contributed to the rise in trucker pay.
 Many occupations have seen higher wages over the past few years amid record low unemployment and heated competition for workers.
 Wage growth for truck drivers is not that different from wage growth overall.